justjam2013/homebridge-virtual-accessories/README.md

 ```

 > [!NOTE]
 > 1. `accessoryID` uniquely identifies an accassory and each accessory must have a different value.
 If you do assign the same value by mistake, the plugin will skip any accessory that has a duplicate ID and output a message in the logs aterting you to correct the configuration.
 If you change the value of `accessoryID` after saving the config, Homebridge will handle the change as the accessory having been deleted and a new one created.
-This will cause the Home app to delete the "old" accessory, which in turn will delete any automations that use the deleted accessory, as well as any scenes that only use the deleted accessory.
+This will cause the Home app to delete the "old" accessory, which in turn will delete any automations that use the deleted accessory, as well as any scenes that only use the deleted accessory.<p>
+You can use [random.org](https://www.random.org/) to generate unique IDs.
 > 2. `acccessoryName` is the name that will apppear on the Homekit tile for the accessory.
 While a unique name is not required, it is recommended to assign different names to each accessory.

 ### Doorbell